HossamBalaha/BE-544-Artificial-Intelligence-Techniques-in-Digital-Histopathology/README.md

 ## Contact

-This series is prepared and presented by `Hossam Magdy Balaha` from the University of Louisville's J.B.
-Speed School of Engineering.
+This series is prepared and presented by `Hossam Magdy Balaha`, who is affiliated with the Bioengineering Department at the J.B.
+Speed School of Engineering, University of Louisville.

 For any questions or inquiries, please contact me using the contact information available on my CV at the following
 link: https://hossambalaha.github.io/